ian-shakespeare/libps/README.md

 ## License

-Unless otherwise noted, the libPS source files are distributed under the [BSD 3-Clause license](https://github.com/ian-shakespeare/libps/blob/main/LICENSE.md) found in the LICENSE file.
+Unless otherwise noted, the libPS source files are distributed under the [BSD-3-Clause license](https://github.com/ian-shakespeare/libps/blob/main/LICENSE.md) found in the LICENSE file.

 ## Contributions

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in libPS by you, shall be licensed as BSD 3-Clause, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in libPS by you, shall be licensed as BSD-3-Clause, without any additional terms or conditions.